mathew-fleisch/MMM-SimpleDate/README.md

 ## Styling

-The [template](MMM-SimpleDate.njk) uses the class `.SimpleDate` and passes the `config.dateDivId` value to the div's id field to enable multiple versions of this module to be easily styled in the same display
+The [template](MMM-SimpleDate.njk) uses the class `.SimpleDate` and passes the `config.dateDivId` value to the div's id field to enable multiple versions of this module to be easily styled in the same display.
+Add something similar to your css/custom.css file.

 ```css
 #SimpleDate {